Love On Top

 "Love On Top" is a song recorded by American singer Beyoncé for her fourth studio album 4 (2011).
 Inspired by her state of mind while playing Etta James in the 2008 musical biopic Cadillac Records, Beyoncé wrote the song alongside Terius Nash and Shea Taylor; its production was handled by Taylor and Beyoncé.
-A throw-back to 1980s music, the uptempo R&B song exhibits style similar to that of Stevie Wonder, Huey Lewis, Whitney Houston and the Jackson 5, among others.
+A throw-back to 1980s music, the uptempo R&B song exhibits style similar to that of Stevie Wonder, Huey Lewis, Whitney Houston, Janet Jackson and the Jackson 5, among others.
 While incorporating four key changes, Beyoncé adopts a high range when repeating the song's chorus towards the end of the song.
-She sings about a person whom she can always call, even after facing grief and hard work, finally earning their love and respect.
+She sings about a person whom she can always call, even after facing grief and hard work from them, until finally they put her first.

 The song's musical composition, as well as Beyoncé's vocals and versatility, positively surprised critics.
 Beyoncé sang "Love On Top" live at 2011 MTV Video Music Awards, announcing her pregnancy at the end of her performance.
 This caused the upsurge of the song on several charts worldwide.
 It reached the top ten in Hungary, and the top twenty in Australia, Italy, New Zealand and the United Kingdom.
 It also debuted and peaked at number 20 on the US Billboard Hot 100 chart, thus becoming the second highest debut of Beyoncé's career as a solo artist.
 "Love On Top" remained at number one on the US Hot R&B/Hip-Hop Songs chart for seven consecutive weeks, and has sold over one million copies.
 Beyoncé won a Grammy Award for Best Traditional R&B Performance for "Love On Top" at the 55th ceremony.

 Mainly inspired by the work of the American band New Edition, the accompanying music video for "Love On Top" shows Beyoncé along with five male dancers, performing choreographed moves in a penthouse studio in New York City overlooking the Hudson River towards New Jersey.
 Critics generally commended the simplicity of the video, the wardrobe changes with every key change, and Beyoncé's youthful exuberance throughout the clip.
-The song was part of the singer's set lists on the residency shows 4 Intimate Nights with Beyoncé (2011) and Revel Presents: Beyoncé Live (2012), as well as The Mrs. Carter Show World Tour (2013–14) and The Formation World Tour (2016).
+The song was part of the singer's set lists on the residency shows 4 Intimate Nights with Beyoncé (2011) and Revel Presents: Beyoncé Live (2012), as well as The Mrs. Carter Show World Tour (2013–14), The Formation World Tour (2016), the Renaissance World Tour (2023) and the Cowboy Carter Tour (2025).